johnantonn/johnantonn/README.md

 I find the idea of pushing the human boundaries using technology exciting and I believe in the responsibility of making the world a better place for future generations.

-*One small positive step at a time*
+*All it takes is one small positive step at a time!*

 ## Curriculum Vitae
 You can find my full cv [here](https://www.dropbox.com/s/c6ekycx0iogy94o/Ioannis_Antoniadis_CV.pdf?dl=0).